-Debbie Reynolds has had her share of ups and downs, but through it all she has shown a resilient streak worthy of one of her on-screen characters — the unsinkable Molly Brown.
+Debbie Reynolds had her share of ups and downs, but through it all she showed a resilient streak worthy of one of her on-screen characters — the unsinkable Molly Brown.

 When Reynolds was young, she moved to Burbank with her family and quickly started performing in school plays and even with the town symphony.
 She won the Miss Burbank beauty contest at 16 and captured the attention of Warner Bros. and MGM.
 Reynolds signed with Warner Bros. but only managed to make 1950’s “The Daughter of Rosie O’Grady.”

 She had better luck at MGM after she signed with the studio in 1950, causing a sensation in her short but memorable scene as the boop-oop-a-doop singer Helen Kane in the 1950 musical biopic “Three Little Words.”
 That same year she and Carleton Carpenter hit the charts with the song “Aba Daba Honeymoon” from their film “Two Weeks With Love.”

 Her stock in Hollywood rose when Gene Kelly and Stanley Donen cast her as the female lead in their 1952 musical classic “Singin’ in the Rain.”
 Reynolds made several other musicals at the studio, including 1953’s “I Love Melvin” and “Give a Girl a Break.”
 She got a chance at more dramatic fare with 1956’s “The Catered Affair” with Bette Davis.
 Reynolds started to freelance in 1957 and found success at Universal with the comedy “Tammy and the Bachelor” and had a No. 1 hit tune with “Tammy.”

 She earned her only lead actress Oscar nomination for 1964’s “The Unsinkable Molly Brown.”
 She also starred in the 1967 hit comedy “Divorce American Style.”